cray-sh/cray-sh/README.md

 - Hi, I’m Adam Palenchar (cray-sh).
-- I'm a graduate in physics with a love of both programming and science.
-- I recently picked up a certificate on python automation.
-- I'm making a bit of a career change embracing the analytical mindset that comes with science (and physics) and joining it with the infinite puzzles that come with programming.
 - Passion drives me to learn and challenge myself on a daily basis.

+- I'm a graduate in physics with a love of both science and programming.
+- This has led me to the world of data science where I have started learning the many moving parts surrounding it.
+- I recently picked up a certificate on python automation as a good first step in my path to data science.

-- I’m interested in python programming and data science.
+- I’m interested in python programming for automation and data science, as well as the Microsoft Power Platform.

+- In Progress:
-- I’m currently learning SQL, Git, Cloud based services, Power BI, and continuing to strengthen my python.
+- Data/Microsoft Power: SQL, Cloud based services, Power BI, and Power Automate.
+- Python: Numpy, Scipy, Pandas, Django

+- Current Skills:
+- Git/Github/VCS, Cloud Config, Python Automation, Django, Regular Expressions, Linux and bash

 - Have a good day if you've come this far and read this :)

 <!---